nancy-ruoning-qiu/nancy-ruoning-qiu.github.io/_pages/teaching.md

 ### :seedling: Broader Goal

-Ultimately, I want students to build a relationship with mathematics that is empowering and meaningful, whether they pursue it professionally as mathematicians or not.
-I want to support students in pursuing their aspirations, and mathematics is one of many tools they might find useful along the way.
+Ultimately, I want students to build a relationship with mathematics that is empowering and meaningful, regardless of whether they pursue it professionally as mathematicians.
+I want to support students in following their aspirations, and mathematics is one of many tools they might find useful along the way.

 University is a space for exploration, but institutional constraints like large class sizes and rigid program structures can limit how much one can support each individual student.
 Even so, I find deep joy in teaching: in witnessing the moments when a small classroom activity or a rich peer discussion sparks a student’s interest in mathematics.
 These moments mirror how I first fell in love with the subject, and they continue to inspire my commitment to teaching.